Employment

 1. Employee Declaration Form

-An EDF should be filed by every employee who wishes to claim Income Exemption Threshold and additional reliefs for the purpose of calculating Pay As You Earn (PAYE) to be withheld from his monthly emoluments.
+An EDF should be filed by every employee whose monthly emoluments exceeds Rs 30,000 and who wishes to have the reliefs, deductions and allowances taken into account for the purpose of determining his chargeable income and the amount of income tax, if any, to be withheld from his emoluments.

 Every employee should submit an Employer Declaration Form (EDF) to his employer.